prd N t_event n_dephase t_dephase t_correlate compute-ID seed keyword value ...

 PRD is described in this paper by Art Voter.
 It is a method for performing accelerated dynamics that is suitable for infrequent-event systems that obey first-order kinetics.
 A good overview of accelerated dynamics methods for such systems in given in this review paper from the same group.
 To quote from the paper: “The dynamical evolution is characterized by vibrational excursions within a potential basin, punctuated by occasional transitions between basins.”
 The transition probability is characterized by p(t) = k*exp(-kt) where k is the rate constant.
 Running multiple replicas gives an effective enhancement in the timescale spanned by the multiple simulations, while waiting for an event to occur.

 Each replica runs on a partition of one or more processors.
-Processor partitions are defined at run-time using the -partition command-line switch; see Section 2.6 of the manual.
+Processor partitions are defined at run-time using the -partition command-line switch.
 Note that if you have MPI installed, you can run a multi-replica simulation with more replicas (partitions) than you have physical processors, e.g you can run a 10-replica simulation on one or two processors.
 However for PRD, this makes little sense, since running a replica on virtual instead of physical processors,offers no effective parallel speed-up in searching for infrequent events.
-See Section 6.5 of the manual for further discussion.
+See the Howto replica doc page for further discussion.

 When a PRD simulation is performed, it is assumed that each replica is running the same model, though LAMMPS does not check for this.
 I.e. the simulation domain, the number of atoms, the interaction potentials, etc should be the same for every replica.